-2.5.1 Any violations of the inspection rules will prevent that robot competing until modifications are effected.2.5.2 However, modifications must be made within the time schedule of the tournament and teams must not delay tournament play while making modifications.

-2.5.3 If a robot fails to even with modification, it will be disqualified from that round (but not from the tournament).2.5.4 No mentor assistance during the competition is allowed.
+- 2.5.1 Any violations of the inspection rules will prevent the offending robot from competing until modifications are applied. - 2.5.2 However, modifications must be made within the time schedule of the tournament and teams must not delay tournament play while making modifications. - 2.5.3 If a robot fails to meet all specifications (even with modification), it will be disqualified from that round (but not from the tournament). - 2.5.4 No mentor assistance during the competition is allowed.
 See 6.
 Code of Conduct.